 - We regularly consider topical issues and address these in a way which is age appropriate.
 In assemblies this term, we have considered migration and the reasons why people move around the world.
 We have looked at the situation in Syria and the reasons why some people have been forced from their homes.
 This assembly topic is called People on the Move and it has been enhanced by Red Cross volunteers who have worked with our Y6 children.

 - We work closely with families and encourage participation in school life, through attendance at events and groups such as the Parents’ Forum.
 We support children and parents who are new to the country, to help their speedy integration into society.
 We have a member of staff, Mrs Sanday, whose role it is to support families who are new to speaking English through, for example, our weekly coffee morning and language support.

 - We work very closely with other agencies such as Social Care and the Police; if we felt a child was in danger of radicalisation, we would be able to act very quickly.

 - Finally, we rely on parents to provide any relevant information about safeguarding.
 If you have any reason to worry that a child you know is in danger of being exposed to extremist views, then please tell us in confidence.
 If you don’t want to speak to a member of school staff then you can ring the police on 101.
 Your call will be handled confidentially.

-If you want to know more about the Prevent strategy then Ms Daykin or our safeguarding lead, Mrs Sanday will be happy to speak to you.
+If you want to know more about the Prevent strategy then Mrs Edmonds or our safeguarding lead, Miss Cooke will be happy to speak to you.
 Alternatively, you can follow this link to read about it.